sleep-er/php-lambda-layer/README.md

 $ php -S localhost:8000 '<handler>'
 ```

-The Lambda Function Handler property specifies the location of the the script executed in response to an incoming API Gateway request.
+The Lambda Function Handler property specifies the location of the script executed in response to an incoming API Gateway request.

 ##### Extensions
 The following extensions are built into the layer and available in /opt/lib/php/7.1/modules: